syncfusion-content/xamarin-docs/Xamarin/Chat/Styles.md

 ---
 layout: post
 title:  | Styling in Xamarin.Forms Chat | Xamarin | Syncfusion
-description: Style customization Xamarin.Forms Chat elements and property.
-Styling was applies to chat through resource dictionary key and value pair.
+description: Describes the available style customizations in Xamarin.Forms Chat(SfChat) control and how to apply styling and theming using resource dictionary and in-built keys.
 platform: xamarin
 control: SfChat
 documentation: ug